PolusAI/image-tools/polus-feature-extraction-plugin/README.md

          The length of major axis of the ellipse that has the same normalized second central moments as the region.
    17. Minor axis length -
          The length of minor axis of the ellipse that has the same normalized second central moments as the region.
-   18. Bounding Box -
-	 Position and size of the smallest box containing the region.
-	 Bounding box xmin and ymin indicates the (x,y) coordinates.Bounding box width and height indicates the width and height of the box respectively.
    18. Mean intensity -
          Mean intensity value of the region.
    19. Median -